SunsetFi/stationeers-api-mod/README.md

     - Things derived from Things
       - DynamicThing ( => Item)
       - Structure ( => Device)
+  - Endpoint for transmitters (special class of ILogicable seperate from devices)
-  - Endpoint for posting chat messages
+  - Endpoint for getting chat log
+- Real endpoint security. https and authentication.